Get your home holiday-ready 🎄 SEE ALL IDEAS

 What We Like

-- The blade that comes included with this table is suitable for basic cuts
+• Included blade is suitable for basic cuts

-- Push-stick, miter gauge, and an extra riving knife store on saw body
+• Comes with push-stick, miter gauge, and extra riving knife store

 What We Don’t Like

 The DeWalt 10-inch table saw is a standout tool in the world of woodworking.
 With a 15-amp motor, it easily powered through various sheet materials and dimensional lumber in our tests.
-The saw’s ample 32.5-inch rip capacity allowed us to rip large plywood sheets, and the best part is that the saw is still portable—a testament to DeWalt’s ingenuity.
+The saw’s ample 32.5-inch rip capacity allowed us to rip large plywood sheets, and the best part is that this heavy duty saw is still portable—a testament to DeWalt’s ingenuity.

 This table saw made smooth, square, and accurate cuts right out of the box—we didn’t have to make any fence adjustments.
 It has well-placed controls for easy access, including the on/off switch, depth adjustment, bevel adjustment, and fence adjustment.

 Assembly was time-consuming (about 45 minutes) because the stand does not come preassembled.
 However, the outward flared-leg design increases the saw’s stability—a big plus—and was well worth the extra assembly effort.
-The saw comes with a 24-tooth combo blade, suitable for basic cuts, but if you’re looking to make smoother finish-type cuts, consider upgrading to a finer 80-tooth blade.
+The saw comes with a 24-tooth combo blade, suitable for basic cuts.

 Safety features include a shark-fin-style riving knife, blade-guard system, flip-cover power button, and an included push stick.
 These are basic to virtually all of today’s table saws, and DeWalt has improved their usefulness so they do not hinder precise cuts.
 The blade guards are still slightly cumbersome, but they’re as good as any of the models we tested.